census-instrumentation/opencensus-service/README.md

-# OpenCensus service
+# OpenCensus Service

-OpenCensus service is an experimental component that collects and exports from the OpenCensus instrumented processes available from the same host machine.
+OpenCensus Service is an experimental component that collects and exports from the OpenCensus instrumented processes available from the same host machine.